Chrism Mass Sermon 2019

-As we leave Candlemas behind, I want to send you all - all priests and deacons affiliated to The Society and others in our parishes - my prayers that Lent will once more be a blessing, a real springtime in our priestly discipleship.
+During this season of Lent, I want to send you all - all priests and deacons affiliated to The Society and others in our parishes - my prayers that this season will once more be a blessing, a real springtime in our priestly discipleship.
 During it let us all pray for one another, and for our witness in the Church of England, for a new intensity, focus, and dedication.

 We shall next meet in large numbers during Holy Week, and I hope that you look forward to the Chrism Masses as much as I do.
 It is my hope that both clergy and laity will gather in greater numbers this year.